-- C. State and Federal Laws, Regulations, Policies, and Plans - 1.
-Water Quality Control Plan.
+C. State and Federal Laws, Regulations, Policies, and Plans

+- 1. Water Quality Control Plan.
 The Central Coast Water Board has adopted the Water Quality Control Plan for the Central Coastal Basin (hereinafter Basin Plan), which designates beneficial uses, establishes water quality objectives, and contains implementation programs and policies to achieve those objectives for receiving waters within the Region.
-To address ocean waters, the Basin Plan incorporates by reference the Water Quality Plan for Ocean Waters of California (the Ocean Plan).
+To address ocean waters, the Basin Plan incorporates by reference the Water Quality Plan for Ocean Waters of California (the Ocean Plan). - 2.
+Thermal Plan.
+The State Water Board adopted the Water Quality Control Plan for Control of Temperature in the Coastal and Interstate Waters and Enclosed Bays and Estuaries of California (Thermal Plan) on January 7, 1971, and amended this plan on September 18, 1975.
+This plan contains the following temperature objective for existing discharges to enclosed bays and coastal waters of California.